waterholeforum/docs/configuration.md

 Waterhole can push out new activity over WebSockets so users will see updates in real-time without having to reload the page.
 To enable this, you'll need to configure a broadcaster in `config/broadcasting.php`.

-See the [Laravel Broadcasting documentation](https://laravel.com/docs/10.x/broadcasting#supported-drivers) for more information about the available drivers.
+See the [Laravel Broadcasting documentation](https://laravel.com/docs/10.x/broadcasting#pusher-channels) for more information about how to configure a driver.
 You will only need to install the driver on the server-side – Waterhole already contains the client-side `pusher-js` package and will hook everything up for you.

 ## Queue Configuration